What is 'Brexit?'

 Irrespective of the UK's future relationship with the EU, the UK is the Island's most important trading partner and the Isle of Man is in a currency union with the UK.
 The free movement of goods and people between the two is of utmost importance.

-Article 50 sets out how a Member State must go about leaving the EU.
+Article 50 of the Treaty of the European Union sets out how a Member State must go about leaving the EU.
 It allows two years for the negotiation of a withdrawal agreement.
 That period can only be extended be extended with the unanimous agreement of all EU Member States.
 The UK will also wish to negotiate its new relationship with the EU during that period.
 The UK formally notified the EU that it wished to begin discussion on leaving the EU on 29th March 2017 – this is often referred to as the "triggering" Article 50.

 What did the Isle of Man do to prepare for the outcome of the referendum vote?